Caleta de Velez

-Caleta de Velez is a village in the Spanish province of Málaga, Andalusia.
+Caleta de Vélez is a village in the Spanish province of Málaga, Andalusia.
 It belongs to Vélez-Málaga and it is in Axarquía.
 It is 35 kilometers away from Málaga.
 Its population is about 3659 people.
-It has 4.2 km² of area.
+It has 4.2 km2 of area.

 Geography

 It is on the shores of the Mediterranean Sea, between Torre del Mar and Algarrobo-Costa and has a beach.

 Transport

 Roads

-The Autovía A-7, (Autovia del Mediterraneo) passes to the north and the N340 crosses Caleta closer to the coast.
+The Autovía A-7, (Autovia del Mediterraneo) passes to the north and the N340 crosses Caleta de Vélez closer to the coast.

 Bus

-This two routes of ALSA stop in Caleta de Velez:
+This two routes of ALSA stop in Caleta de Vélez: